davidscholberg/tmux-cluster/README.md

 * Add usage examples to README.
 * Allow tmux-cluster to run even if there's no clusters config, since -c option can still be used to create clusters.
-* Add command line option to dump the generated list of tmux commands.
 * Add ability to resolve cluster names in the EXCLUDES list.
 * Add command line option to exclude current host from cluster.
 * Fix issue where hosts cannot be dumped if the tmux session of the same name exists.